tedneward/Azgaarnoth/Classes/Sorcerer.md

 At 20th level, you regain 4 expended sorcery points whenever you finish a short rest.

 # Sorcerer Spells
+This is a list of all the sorcerer spells known to any sorcerer in Azgaarnoth.
+However, sorcerer spells beyond these are known to exist, but a sorcerer must have access to a source (another sorcerer, or optionally, a scroll or book written by a sorcerer) who knows the new spell the sorcerer wishes to learn.
+Note this is not a spellbook--a sorcerer, once they know a spell, does not need to return to the book to re-learn it.
+Understanding how to shape the power correctly, however, can sometimes require guidance and inspiration.

+> ### Game Notes
+> The sorcerer spells found in Azgaarnoth that are not on this list are thus under the DM's discretion regarding their release into player hands.
+Some DMs will want to keep them out of player hands, simply to keep the players guessing and trying to prepare for the unknown when those spells are used against them.

+Some of the [mage schools](/Organizations/MageSchools/MageSchools.md) know sorcerer spells that are not on this list, and those schools can (and frequently do) share those secrets with other sorcerers... for a price.

+> ### Game Notes
+> It is important to note that having access to a wizard's spell book does not serve as a sufficient source for a sorcerer to learn a spell; one is casting spells by strict recipe, the other by a far more intuitive process.
+A sorcerer might have some advantage in trying to recreate a wizard spell as a sorcerer spell if they have access to a wizard's spellbook describing the spell, but that is entirely up to the DM.

 ## Cantrips
 * [acid splash](https://www.dndbeyond.com/spells/acid-splash)